Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Ministry responsible: Health

-In 2019, a ruling by the Alberta Court of Queen’s Bench found some sections of the Mental Health Act to be unconstitutional or incomplete.
+In 2019, a ruling by the Alberta Court of King’s Bench found some sections of the Mental Health Act to be unconstitutional or incomplete.

 The Mental Health Amendment Act addresses the concerns of the court and further modernizes the Mental Health Act, while reducing red tape to improve efficiency in the mental health care system.

 Updating admission criteria

 The Mental Health Act allows individuals with serious mental disorder to be involuntarily detained in a designated facility for treatment or to receive mandatory treatment in the community.

 The amendment act revised admission criteria so only people whose disorder could be improved by treatment can be detained.

 As of March 31, 2021, patients with a permanent brain injury, such as people with Fetal Alcohol Syndrome Disorder or stroke, are no longer detained unless they also have a mental disorder such as schizophrenia or bipolar disorder.

 Improving access to care

 To provide better access to care, the amendment act:

 - allows nurse practitioners to assess, examine and supervise patients receiving community treatment, while maintaining physician oversight where necessary

 - allows people who are held under the act to be assessed and examined by videoconferencing, where appropriate

 - will allow initial assessments and examinations to be conducted at more locations to reduce travel and wait time

 - allows care providers to provide information to a patient’s close family member, if appropriate

 Reducing red tape

 To improve efficiency in the mental health care system, the amendment act cuts red tape by:

 - giving physicians and patients more time to coordinate examinations for the required 6-month renewal of community treatment orders